-According to Great Basin Orthopaedics (GBO) occupational therapist Chelsea Gonzalez, OTD, OTR, orthotics can be used on the very youngest of children.
+According to Great Basin Orthopaedics (GBO) occupational therapist Chelsea Gonzalez, OTD, OTR/L, orthotics can be used on the very youngest of children.
 “Even preemies in the NICU can benefit from orthotics,” says Gonzalez.
 “The materials are a bit different than what we’d use for a five-year-old, but the goal is the same — to stabilize and correct positioning.”

 Common uses for pediatric orthotics